 Controversial new research reveals what the British public really thinks about how birds of prey and other predators should be managed for wildlife

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.New independent research published on 2 May shows that the British public supports the control of predators to protect threatened species.

 The Countryside Alliance, Moorland Association and National Gamekeepers Organisation commissioned Opinion Research Business to conduct a representative survey of 1,004 people in the UK in a bid to discover the publics attitude towards predator control.